Interoperable QR Code

 Overview

-QR codes can be made interoperable if a standard is set out by a central authority, and can allow a user to participate in a single network of banks, financial institutions, mobile money, wallets, or other payment mechanisms on the backend.
+QR codes can be made interoperable if a standard is set out by a central authority, and can allow a user to participate in a single network of banks, financial institutions, mobile money providers, wallets, or other payment mechanisms on the backend.
 This can be a simple and powerful addition to existing payments systems.

-QR Codes can be of two types:
+QR Codes can be classified into two types:

 2. Dynamic QR Codes: Transaction amount is pre-entered by the merchant by connecting it to a PoS terminal.